 The manikin in this sample image is modified from a manikin created by deviant art user “JovDaRipper”.
 I didn’t have time to draw a manikin from scratch, I borrowed his this one time.
 Please check out his lovely work on his page: jovdaripper.deviantart.com

 Thank you for joining me here today.

-Today I’d like to speak with the congregation about Grocery Store Manners.
+Today I’d like to speak with the congregation about BEING POLITE ON THE ROAD.

 Until Next Time, friends.